irismessage/irismessage.github.io/_posts/2023-03-25-manifesto.md

 - <https://www.amazon.co.uk/Books-Bernie-Sanders/s?rh=n%3A266239%2Cp_27%3ABernie+Sanders>
 - <https://www.theguardian.com/books/2016/nov/24/four-futures-life-after-capitalism-peter-frase-review-robots>
 - <https://chomsky.info/consent01/>
 - These podcasts are very funny and have lots of good ideas to learn.
 They generally have 50% free episodes and 50% paywalled.
-I use AntennaPod (<https://antennapod.org/>) to listen to them all from one place
+I use AntennaPod (<https://antennapod.org/>) to listen to them all in one place
     - <https://trashfuturepodcast.podbean.com/>
     - *Chapo Trap House* <https://open.spotify.com/show/1ZfEmftOCw3AzhpyCIfFwF>
     - <https://www.stitcher.com/show/qanon-anonymous>